Bitcoin in Canada: Rules, Regulations & What You Need to Know

 • Transferring crypto on behalf of customers

-If your operation fits any of these, you’re not just a “Bitcoin guy” — you’re a regulated financial business.
+If any of these describe your operation, you’re not just a “Bitcoin guy” — you’re running a regulated financial business.

 🧾 3.
 KYC — Know Your Customer